 Discover Operational & Business Insights Over Time

-Use histograms to visualize the frequency of occurrences in a continuous stream of data.
-Build histograms by allocating data into interval bins to measure the changes within your data stream.
-Gain a better understanding of multiple influencers at specific time periods throughout your system monitoring.
-Assess probability distribution, find disruptions and concentrations, and discover extreme system loads or drop-offs in real-time.
+Use histograms to visualize the frequency of values within a continuous stream of data.
+A histogram is built by allocating data values into interval bins.
+Collected over time, successive histograms can reveal changes within the underlying data.
+Assess probability distribution, find disruptions and concentrations, and discover extreme system loads or drop-offs in real-time — all with histograms.

 Accurate Capacity Planning with Forecasts & Usage Requirements for Resources

 Plan for requirements for disk space or network load, based on actual history, using linear, exponential or periodic regression tools with a click of the mouse.
 Or better yet, let the system automatically select the tool best suited for your data.
 Easily forecast capacity loads for daily or weekly periods.

 Easily View Anomalies in Data when Metrics Do Not Behave as Expected

 Analyze the behavior of any kind of metric and automatically create a continuously updated forecasting model of what that data should look like over time.
 Easily identify problems and make faster decisions to rectify errors or make system wide adjustments.

 Identify periods of unusual or unexpected behavior in your data with anomaly detection overlays.
 Instead of alerting on a threshold, the pattern-based forecast becomes the “new normal” and alerts can be based on deviations from the norm.

 Efficiently Diagnose & Resolve Problems in Scalable Distributed Systems